return to Home page

 Oheb Zedek Congregation

-Building is now the Triedstone Baptist Church.
+Building now the Triedstone Baptist Church.

 For a 1976 photo in Cleveland Memory, click here.